fyc0322/CSE701_Project3/README.md

 2. There is a limit on the value of f(x), when f(x)<1e-15 or f(x)>1e15, the code will throw an error.
 The range of limit could be modified by users themselves.

-3. For input.txt, never change the sentences before ‘:’.
-You are only allowed to modify expressions and select specific operations you need.

-4. All functions should be the same as these listed in cmath.
+3. All functions should be the same as these listed in cmath.

-5. For integra_0i(), it only works for expressions that have the form as showed in its algorithms.
+4. For integra_0i(), it only works for expressions that have the form as showed in its algorithms.

-6. When using zero(), you must take step h seriously since it will affect the results.
+5. When using functions concerning step h, be careful that currently the smallest step is set to be 0.001.
+Users could change this restriction.